daniellimadev/spring-boot-kafka-main/README.md

 # spring-boot-kafka
-The purpose of this repository is to put into practice and remember the concepts of KafKa in Spring Boot!!
+The objective of this repository is to put into practice and remember KafKa messaging concepts in Spring Boot!!

 ## Images:
 ![consumer-example-1.png](https://github.com/daniellimadev/spring-boot-kafka-main/blob/main/img/consumer-example-1.png)